MahmoudOsama7/Git_DesignPaternsJava/README.md

 # Git_DesignPaternsJava
-Applying the design patterns and the best practice on java programming languages
+Applying the design patterns and the best practice on java programming language